jeevanprakashhaprojects/jeevanprakashhaprojects/README.md

 - 🎯 Strong foundation in robotics, programming, and mathematical problem-solving
 - 💡 Creative thinker and quick learner who thrives on solving complex challenges
 - 👯 Looking to collaborate with fellow roboticists and contribute to real-world projects
-- 🤝 Open to job opportunities in AI, Robotics, and related fields
+- 🤝 Open to job opportunities in ML, Robotics, and related fields
 - 📬 Reach me: **jeevanvitwork@gmail.com**

 ---